1. 25G Cable Interface Types

 5. Summary

-This article refers to the international standard IEEE802.3 briefly introduces the classification level of 25G DAC, and compares the performance of our products with those of Cisco and Mellanox.
-From the comparison, it can be seen that the performance of our products of various lengths meets or exceeds the nominal level of the products of these two companies.
+Based on the international standard IEEE 802.3 series specifications, this document briefly introduces the classification of 25G DACs and compares the performance of our products with those of Cisco and Mellanox.
+It can be seen from the comparison that the performance of our products of all lengths meets or exceeds the nominal levels of the products of these two companies.

-If you have any questions about the above content, you can contact us by Email : web@moduletek.com
+If you have any questions about the above content, please contact us via email: sales@moduletek.com